gruntwork-io/git-xargs/README.md

 ## Notable flags

 `git-xargs` exposes several flags that allow you to customize its behavior to better suit your needs.
-For the latest info on flags, you should run `./git-xargs --help`.
+For the latest info on flags, you should run `git-xargs --help`.
 However, a couple of the flags are worth explaining more in depth here:

 |Flag|Description|Type|Required|
 |---|---|---|---|